kristopolous/mansnip/background.md

 I thought "surely there's like an xpath system here where I can do some * queries or display a tree hierarchy...
 I'm clearly just doing this in a bonehead manner"

-I looked and there wasn't.
+I looked for these and they didn't exist.
+The regex and cycle method was the best way there was.

 Shocking.

-So I built one.
+So I built something better.

 ## Why hasn't something like mansnip existed forever?